Homemade Sunscreen: Is It Actually Safe to Use?

 What We Have Learnt

 Zero waste is not worth risking your health for.
-Please be careful if you still choose to make your own homemade sunscreen otherwise choose to support a company who is doing good by using reef safe, vegan ingredients and is packaging in something reusable or recyclable.
+Please be careful if you still choose to make your own sun protector otherwise choose to support a company who is doing good by using reef safe, vegan ingredients and is packaging in something reusable or recyclable.

 We understand that these options are pricier than the norm so if they’re out of your budget you can also find reef safe options that come in plastic that are cheaper.
 All we can do is our best.
 Find what is important to you and support that option.